Questions about olive oil

 Of course, a requirement for the oil to be extra virgin is not to exceed a temperature of 28º during its extraction.
 The higher the temperature, the more oil is obtained per kilogram of olive, but the lower the quality of the oil as it loses a good part of its aromas.
 In our case, we try to keep the temperature of the blend well under this temperature to try to keep all the aromas of the oil.

 You need to keep it away from oxygen (air), light and heat.
 Better to keep it in its dark or opaque container, closed, away from the oven or heating.
 Tjhis way, it may be kept in good conditions 3-4 months after opening the container.
 It is important to note that the olive oil is still perfectly edible if for example you have forgotten for a few days a bottle open, when we mean to degrade we mean that it loses positive organoleptic characteristics (aroma, flavor), but can be used perfectly, like any other fat.

 Questions about us and how we work

 We have solar panels that supply 100% of the energy that we consume both in the mill (the entire roof is occupied by the panels) and in the olive grove, where our irrigation system uses only the energy that comes from the sun.
-At the mill, we obviously have a normal electricity supply because we cannot depend on a sunny day to work, but we compensate for this consumption with the green energy that we produce in other periods and do not consume and that we pour into the network for free.
+At the mill, we obviously have a normal electricity supply because we cannot depend on a sunny day to work, but we compensate for this consumption with the green energy that we produce in other periods and do not consume and that we pour into the network.